KurtGokhan/entitype/packages/entitype/README.md

 }
 ```

-The entities to be mapped can be decorated with `ManyToMany` decorator using the mapping entity we defined.
+The entities to be mapped can be decorated with `ManyToMany` decorator using the mapping entity defined above.
 First parameter is for array type, second parameter is the mapping entity type.
 Third and fourth parameters are for left key and right key respectively.

 ```typescript
 @Entity('employees')